Ten questions to ask your hearing health professional

 7. How long will these hearing aids last?

 Like any piece of electronic equipment, hearing aids will eventually wear out.
 And, although your hearing healthcare professional won’t be able to tell you exactly how long they will last, they may be able to give you a good idea of your hearing aid lifespan.
 Asking this question also opens up another good conversation about how to care for your hearing devices so that you can maximize their performance and life span.

 8. What type of warranty is available for these hearing devices?

-Different hearing device manufacturers have different warranties for their products.
+Different hearing device manufacturers have different hearing aid warranties for their products.
 Knowing the warranty basics for your particular devices gives you the knowledge you need to determine whether or not to purchase additional insurance or make sure they are protected from loss and theft through your homeowners’ policy.

 9. What happens if I purchase hearing aids and am not satisfied with their performance?